 Creating accounts on Facebook, Twitter and especially Instagram are important aspects of your marketing plan to get promote your film.
 Make sure your messaging and aesthetics are consistent across all platforms.
 This may mean hiring a graphic designer to help build your social media campaign to make your posts immediately recognizable from one platform to another.

-Using Social Media to Promote Your Film.
+Using Social Media to Promote Your Film During the Filmming Process.

 Social media should also be considered during the filming process as you can post pictures from the set to tease the film.
 Of course, you don’t want to give too much away.
 But, high quality stills are a great way to build buzz for the project.
 Even some teaser clips posted on Instagram can gain followers until you release your completed trailer.